MicrosoftDocs/Advertising-docs/BingAds/guides/authentication-oauth.md

 3. The authorization service calls back to your application with the redirection URI, which includes an authorization code if the user authorized your application to manage their Bing Ads accounts.
 For example the callback URI includes an authorization code as follows if the user granted permissions for your application to manage their Bing Ads accounts: *https://login.live.com/oauth20_desktop.srf?code=CODE&state=ClientStateGoesHere*.

     > [!NOTE]
     > If the user granted your application permissions to manage their Bing Ads accounts, you should use the code right away in the next step.
-The short duration of the authorization code, for example 5 minutes, is subject to change.
+The short duration of the authorization code, approximately 5 minutes, is subject to change.
     >
     > If the user denied your application permissions to manage their Bing Ads accounts, the callback URI includes an error and error description field as follows: *REDIRECTURI?error=access_denied&error_description=ERROR_DESCRIPTION&state=ClientStateGoesHere*.